FooHP/Test_Repo/Testing.md

 5) Appropriately label the data set with descriptive variable names

-6) Create  a dataset (MergedDF) containing only the measurements on mean() and std() with descriptive activity names and descriptive variable names
+6) Create  a data set **MergedDF** containing only the measurements on mean() and std() with descriptive activity names and descriptive variable names

-7) Creates a second, independent tidy data set (MergedData) with the average of each measurement variable for each activity and each subject
+7) Creates a second, independent tidy data set **MergedData** with the average of each measurement variable for each activity and each subject

-8) Output the second Tidy dataset as a txt file "MergedData.txt" in the current working directory
+8) Output the second Tidy data set as a txt file "MergedData.txt" in the current working directory

 **VARIABLES**